Proving the Parent Child Relationship of Mamie Brown and Henry Roth

 - Contact Ramsey County Courthouse to see if they have a divorce record for Christian Brown and Caroline Larsen.

 - Search the city directories of St Paul 1890-1905 available on Fold3 and through the St Paul Public Library website for the Browns to pinpoint when Christian left the household.

 - Conduct a search for documentation of Hjalmar’s death in Minnesota.

 - Complete a census survey for each member of the family.

-Our experienced DNA researchers at Price Genealogy are ready to help you with your DNA questions.
+Our experienced DNA researchers at Lineages are ready to help you with your DNA questions.

 Have you had to do any parent child genealogy work?
 Let us know in a comment below!